 “We never had a framework and clients started asking what happens after that have great people and develop them – what do they do next?”
 Henley explains.

-The Four “P’s” of IMPACT
+The Four “P’s” of the Impact Leadership System

-IMPACT is a simplified framework, broken down into the four areas/courses– People, Process, Plan, Performance.
+The Center for Sales Strategy's Impact Leadership System is a simplified framework, broken down into the four areas/courses– People, Process, Plan, Performance.
 Tune in now for a more in-depth look at each “P.”

 - People – This course was based on giving what we call our Growth Formula more power and structure.
 It’s about defining talent, but also how that connects to other areas.